-36-CARDIO-FIT (1/2 credit)
+36-CARDIO-FIT

 Cardio-Fit is a physical education department option if individual and team games are not for you.
 This class combines cardiovascular activity with strength and body core exercise.
 The objectives will be to focus on the components of physical fitness.